hchekuri/Validation-form/README.md

 # Validation-form
-Create a form to signup and validate inputs
+Create a form to signup and validate inputs using JavaScript